Adapting to Misspecification: Setup

-Fundamentally, an optimally adaptive estimator is one that is ``nearly $B$-minimax'' for all $B\in\mathcal{B}$, a notion that accords closely with the usual definitions in the literature \citep[e.g.,][]{tsybakov_pointwise_1998,tsybakov_introduction_2009,johnstone_gaussian_2019}.
-The definition in \eqref{Aopt_def_eq} operationalizes ``near'' as ``up to the smallest uniform multiplicative factor,'' which provides an intuitive link between statements about adaptation and relative efficiency.
-However, the approach developed in this paper is easily extended to other definitions of near, such as the smallest absolute distance from the relevant $B$-minimax risk.
-In Section \ref{constrained_adaptation_sec} we also consider an extension that places a bound on worst-case risk relative to the unbiased estimator, a constraint that we argue is well suited to settings where $\Aopt(\mathcal{B})$ is large.

-Adaptive estimators, like their minimax antecedents, provide convenient alternatives to Bayesian estimation that avoid the requirement to fully specify a prior.
-It is well known that minimax strategies can be justified on decision theoretic grounds by various axiomatizations of ambiguity aversion \citep{gilboa1989maxmin, schmeidler1989subjective}.
-Adaptation regret can be thought of as capturing the regret an ambiguity averse researcher feels over having exposed themselves to an unnecessarily high level of worst case risk, regardless of what losses were actually realized.

-A different sort of justification for minimax decisions---attributable to \citet{savage_foundations_1954}---involves the potential of such decisions to foster consensus in settings where priors differ among members of a group.
-In \ref{appdx:group} we develop a stylized extension of \citet{savage_foundations_1954}'s argument that illustrates the ability of adaptive decisions to foster consensus among ``committees'' characterized by different sets of beliefs.
+In \ref{appdx:group} we develop a stylized model that illustrates the ability of adaptive decisions to foster consensus among ``committees'' characterized by different sets of beliefs.
+When the loss of efficiency under adaptation $\Aopt(\mathcal{B})$ is not too large, the committees will agree to jointly follow the optimally adaptive decision because every committee can be compensated for the small increase in maximum risk over their preferred $B$-minimax level.
 Taking the committees to represent different camps of researchers, the model suggests adaptive estimation can help to forge consensus between researchers with varying beliefs about the suitability of different econometric models.
-In accord with the notion that the desirability of an optimally adaptive decision derives from its resemblance to the relevant $B$-minimax decision, the model suggests the prospects for achieving consensus decrease with the loss of efficiency under adaptation $\Aopt(\mathcal{B})$.